About the School

 INTS 363: Social Justice Narratives.
 3 credits.

 Analyzes depictions and aspects of social justice and injustice in contemporary literature (children’s literature, historical fiction, creative nonfiction, biography and essays).
-Students will develop an informed awareness of the complex perspectives, uses and boundaries of literature and will learn to recognize and analyze how literature depicts stories related to social justice, tolerance, equality and social change.
+Students will develop an informed awareness of literary censorship and the complex perspectives, uses and boundaries of literature and will learn to recognize and analyze how literature depicts stories related to social justice, tolerance, equality and social change.
 Offered by School of Integrative Studies.
 Limited to three attempts.

 Schedule Type: Seminar